Hmbown/demyst/README.md

 Standard analysis using `np.mean()` gives a score of **0.999**.
 You deploy, and the rogue agent destroys the system.

-**Scilint** detects this "computational mirage"—the loss of critical variance information—and prevents the catastrophe.
+**Demyst** detects this "computational mirage"—the loss of critical variance information—and prevents the catastrophe.

 ## Architecture

 ```
-scilint/
+demyst/
 ├── engine/
 │   ├── mirage_detector.py        # AST visitor that flags destructive ops
 │   ├── variation_tensor.py       # Information-preserving data structure